 A panorama mode is present and correct, letting you stitch a number of pics together to form a single, super-widescreen image that is perfect for capturing the majesty of the views when you are in the great outdoors.

 Nokia has also implemented something called Smart Cam, which lets you fire off a number of photos one after the other and then let the phone automatically select the image which is of the best quality.

 Most people are not professional photographers, but you can minimise the number of dud photos you take with this Smart Cam feature on the Lumia 925.

 It also ties in with other abilities, like Action Shot which lets you blend several photos to combine the movement of a subject through the frame into one image.

 On the flip side, it is possible to actually reduce the amount of movement in an image using this feature, so that motion blur and other little annoyances are minimised.

 Editing your pictures after you have captured them can be achieved using Creative Studio, which comes as part of the phone’s pre-installed package of applications.
 It has loads of filters to play with as well as other abilities which will let you touch up shabby snaps and make them presentable.

 Third party apps on the Windows Marketplace will let you experiment further and it is easy to see why those with a need for a well-equipped camera phone will want to choose the Lumia 925 features as your camera smartphone.

-If you like the sound of this Nokia camera, why not browse our best Nokia Lumia 925 deals.
+If you fancy a slice of the Nokia action, why not browse our best Nokia deals?